Deltares/CoSMoS/docs/source/manual/meteo.rst

 - Collect
     CoSMoS loops through the *meteo_database.toml* data and finds datasets that match the *meteo_dataset* specified in the scenario file.
     For each *meteo_dataset*, CoSMoS collects the data from the netcdf files that are located in the specific meteo folder.
-    The individual CoSMoS model classes (see :ref:`Model classes <modelclasses>`) then write the meteo input files.
+    The individual CoSMoS model classes then write the meteo input files.

 Spiderweb forcing
 ^^^^^^^^^^^^